 We motored the 0.4 M to the “pool.”
 The travel-lift was already there and the reliable Pandelis and Nicolas were waiting for me.
 By 0940 Thetis was out of the water and on her way to her stands and winter home.
 Now I no longer had to worry about the weather.

 I made arrangement at the office to rent a motor-scooter, connected the AC, and removed the rugs.
 Taking the rugs to the cleaner was the first order of business because they take several days to dry after cleaning.
 On my drive back from Platanos (where I left them) it rained and I got drenched.
 Back in the yard, I washed the anchors, chains, fenders, and all of the mooring lines.
 Lots of work.

 October 15 - 19, 2002

 Work, work, and work to winterize Thetis.
 Lots of washing in fresh water: mooring lines, running lines, covers, cushions, rugs, etc. Everything had to be washed, dried, and stowed away.
 Fortunately my daughter Corinna came on Wednesday from Samos and helped me with very labor intensive task of washing, drying, and folding the sails.
 On Saturday at 9:30 Ersi, the yard’s secretary, drove us with our luggage to the nearby airport where we checked-in for the 10:30 flight to Athens.
-After that we returned to the yards and Corinna and I finished covering Thetis’ cockpit with a tarpaulin.
+After that we returned to the yard and Corinna and I finished covering Thetis’ cockpit with a tarpaulin.
 It was that close!

 This is the end of this year’s travels with S/Y Thetis.
 The statistics for the year are: